 Where do you source your prints from?

-For matte and glossy photographs 8″ x 10″ and smaller, I print those myself using Epson Ultra Premium matte and lustre papers.
-For larger matte and glossy prints, I rely on a local print shop, or place an order online with a reputable print shop, of which I have worked with many in the past years.
+For matte and lustre photographs 8″ x 10″ and smaller, I print those myself using Epson Ultra Premium matte and lustre papers.
+For larger matte and lustre prints, I rely on a local print shop, or place an order online with a reputable print shop, of which I have worked with many in the past years.
 This is why for the larger print sizes, there are longer shipping times.

 For canvas photographs, I will tend to use “Canvas On Demand”, as they have proven in the past to offer superb quality at a price that lets me keep my prices down as low as I can.